-4Louis is a UK charity that works across the country to support anyone affected by miscarriage, the death of a baby or child.
+4Louis is a UK charity that works across the country to support anyone affected by miscarriage, stillbirth and the death of a baby or child.
 We also work to improve the care bereaved families receive from health care and other professionals.

 Thanks to the hard work of our supporters we are able to ensure our services are available to a wide range of hospital trusts, hospices and any professional who may deal with miscarriages, baby or child deaths.

 Miscarriage or the death of a baby or child is not a rare occurrence.
 Every day in the UK around 15 babies die before, during or soon after birth.
 1 in 4 pregnancies sadly end before the reach 12 weeks.

 It’s heartbreaking to imagine that a lack of recourses available reduce the precious memories and keepsakes captured in the short time the family spend with their baby or child.
 Having no dedicated bereavement rooms on hospital wards which means mums and dads have to spend precious time with their baby or child in a normal hospital room surrounded by unsuitable adverts on the walls, sounds of a busy ward and being able to hear babies/ children around them.

 Gaps in training for health professionals due to funding means families are not receiving acceptable care during such a traumatic time and this is something we are happy to fund.